Yash03032002/ENCRYPTIX/README.md

+Task 2: Static Website

-Task 1: Created a basic static website and hosted it on Storage AWS S3 by configuring a bucket for website hosting, setting up index and error documents, and enabling public access.
+Created a basic static website and hosted it on Storage AWS S3 by configuring a bucket for website hosting, setting up index and error documents, and enabling public access.